 Britain got a new Prime Minister – Theresa May.
 The former home secretary took over from David Cameron, who resigned on the day after losing the referendum.
 Like Mr Cameron, Mrs May was against Britain leaving the EU but she says she will respect the will of the people.
 She has said “Brexit means Brexit” but there is still a lot of debate about what that will mean in practice especially on the two key issues of how British firms do business in the European Union and what curbs are brought in on the rights of European Union nationals to live and work in the UK.
 She set out more details of her negotiating hopes in her key speech on Brexit.

-For the UK to leave the EU it has to invoke an agreement called Article 50 of the Lisbon Treaty which gives the two sides two years to agree the terms of the split.
-Theresa May has said she intends to trigger this process by the end of March 2017, meaning the UK will be expected to have left by the summer of 2019, depending on the precise timetable agreed during the negotiations.
+The UK has invoked an agreement called Article 50 of the Lisbon Treaty which gives the two sides two years to agree the terms of the split.
+Theresa May triggered this process at the end of March 2017, meaning the UK will be expected to have left by the summer of 2019, depending on the precise timetable agreed during the negotiations.
 The government will also enact a Great Repeal Bill which will end the primacy of EU law in the UK.
 It is expected to incorporate all EU legislation into UK law in one lump, after which the government will decide over a period of time which parts to keep, change or remove.

 Theresa May set up a government department, headed by veteran Conservative MP and Leave campaigner David Davis, to take responsibility for Brexit.
 Former defence secretary, Liam Fox, who also campaigned to leave the EU, was given the new job of international trade secretary and Boris Johnson, who was a leader of the official Leave campaign, is foreign secretary.
 These men – dubbed the Three Brexiteers – will play a central role in negotiations with the EU and seek out new international agreements, although it will be Mrs May, as prime minister, who will have the final say.
 The government did not do any emergency planning for Brexit ahead of the referendum and Mrs May has rejected calls to say what her negotiating goals are.

-Once Article 50 has been triggered, the UK will have two years to negotiate its withdrawal.
+The UK has two years to negotiate its withdrawal.
 But no one really knows how the Brexit process will work – Article 50 was only created in late 2009 and it has never been used.
 Former Foreign Secretary Philip Hammond, now Chancellor, wanted Britain to remain in the EU, and he has suggested it could take up to six years for the UK to complete exit negotiations.
 The terms of Britain’s exit will have to be agreed by 27 national parliaments, a process which could take some years, he has argued.

 EU law still stands in the UK until it ceases being a member.
 The UK will continue to abide by EU treaties and laws, but not take part in any decision-making.